ibm-cloud-docs/cephaas/host_unmap.md

 ```
 {: pre}

-This unmaps a volume from a host.
+The command unmaps a volume from a host.

-There is no response returned if the request is successful.
+There is no response that is returned if the request is successful.
 HTTP response code 204 is returned.

 To verify that the volume mapping for a host is deleted, list the host details by making a `GET /hosts/{id}` call.

-## Unmap all volume for a host with the API
+## Unmap all volumes for a host with the API
 {: #unmap-all-volume-for-host-api}
 {: api}

-Make a `DELETE /hosts/{id}/volumes` request to delete all volumes mapped for a given host.
+Make a `DELETE /hosts/{id}/volumes` request to delete all volumes that are mapped for a host.

 ```sh
 curl -X DELETE '$sds_api_endpoint/v1/hosts/{host-id}/volumes'